 There are currently no unemployment compensation extensions available in the state of New Jersey.

 A new claim is not the same thing as an unemployment extension.
-An extension is a continuation of the first claim, and has its own eligibility requirements.
-Extensions are only given if the state and/or national unemployment reaches a certain threshold.
+An extension is a continuation of the first claim and has its own eligibility requirements.
+Extensions are only given if state and/or national unemployment reaches a certain threshold.

-To apply for an unemployment benefit extension, the applicant must have an initial claim for general unemployment benefits on file with the State of New Jersey Department of Labor and Workforce Development.
+To apply for an unemployment benefits extension, the applicant must have an initial claim for general unemployment benefits on file with the State of New Jersey Department of Labor and Workforce Development.

-Petitioners may be eligible for an unemployment extension if the following criteria is met:
+Petitioners may be eligible for an unemployment extension if the following criteria are met:

-• Must have worked for at least for at least 20 consecutive weeks and earned at least minimum wage before becoming unemployed OR earned 40 times the weekly benefit amount during the base period.
+- Must have worked for at least 20 consecutive weeks and earned at least minimum wage before becoming unemployed OR earned 40 times the weekly benefit amount during the base period.